 In order to be prepared for success in high school, elementary students must develop a wide array of solid literacy skills.
 In Literacy class, students will be routinely engaged in in-depth analysis, comparisons and evaluations of both literary and nonfiction texts.
-In 6th Grade Literacy, students will begin to move beyond general reading comprehension and into more in-depth analysis and evaluations of both literary and nonfiction texts.

 Students will engage in a novel-based curriculum.
 The overarching academic goal of this course is to improve student reading comprehension and writing.
 Instruction and practice will focus on the development of major literacy and language arts skills: vocabulary, grammar, writing composition and mechanics, reading and comprehension of literature, and reading comprehension of nonfiction/informational texts.

 Every marking period, a novel is used as a vehicle to teach students specific learning objectives identified in at each grade level in the Common Core State Standards.
 (Novels are used as “anchor texts”–the centerpiece of each marking period’s curriculum–alongside other literary and informational texts).
 This is achieved through an instructional process known as Guided Comprehension.
 We begin with teacher-led, direct instruction of specific content, strategies and skills.
-I then create opportunities for the students to practice the target skill or strategy individually, in small groups or in pairs–applying what has been learned to the analysis of the novel or supporting text.
+Teachers then create opportunities for the students to practice the target skill or strategy individually, in small groups or in pairs–applying what has been learned to the analysis of the novel or supporting text.
 Over time, instruction gradually shifts from teacher-led guided practice into peer collaboration and on towards independence.